containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 - `image`: an optional image name to be used when building the container image.

-The container that is running the service (having the ```model-service``` flag equal to ```true```) can use at runtime the model managed by AI Studio through an environment variable ```MODEL_PATH``` whose value is the full path name of the model file.
+The container that is running the service (having the ```model-service``` flag equal to ```true```) can use at runtime the model managed by AI Lab through an environment variable ```MODEL_PATH``` whose value is the full path name of the model file.

 Below is given an example of such a configuration file: